Computer model calibration with large non-stationary spatial outputs: application to the calibration of a climate model

-The aim is to combine the scale and precision parameters as nonstationary covariance information for the implementation of the calibration algorithm, and to model all coefficients jointly with the GP assumption.
-The expansion order of the basis functions for $\{c^M_{z,j}, \kappa^M_{z,j}, \tau^M_{z,j} \}$, do not need to be the same, and coefficients with different indices $z$ are treated as independent.
+where $N_y + N_\kappa+N_\tau <<n$.
+The aim is to combine the SPDE parameters as nonstationary information for the implementation of the calibration algorithm, and to model all coefficients jointly with the GP assumption.
 We also assume that the three types of coefficients are independent.
-To describe the formulation of the design matrix, let $\{z_1, z_2, z_3 | z_1=1,\ldots, N_y; z_2=1,\ldots, N_\kappa; z_3=1,\ldots, N_\tau \}$ be the number of coefficients used to represent each triplet of coefficients, respectively.
-Thus there are $(N_y + N_\kappa + N_\tau)$-blocks of coefficients corresponding to each combination of $\boldsymbol\theta_j, j=1\ldots, r$ in the covariance matrix.
-The GP assumption is imposed on each coefficient $(c^M_{z_1,j}, \kappa^M_{z_2,j}, \tau^M_{z_3,j} )^T$ with mean 0 and covariance function
+To describe the formulation of the design matrix, let $\{z_1, z_2, z_3 | z_1=1,\ldots, N_y; z_2=1,\ldots, N_\kappa; z_3=1,\ldots, N_\tau \}$ be the indices used to represent each triplet of coefficients, respectively.
+The calibration formulation is hence: